 Some of the most drawn-out and most volatile divorces arise when one or both parties are unable to accept the fact, although it may seem unfair, that the wrongdoing of the other spouse will not dictate the division of your community property.

 If you are a man facing divorce in New Mexico, you should contact a New Mexico divorce lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.